HyperGamesStudio/EgoXproject/README.md

 ## Overview
 EgoXproject is an editor plugin for Unity.
 It automates Xcode project modification for iOS, tvOS and MacOS projects where Unity does not provide support.

-This code was forked from Egomotion/EgoXproject and has just been modified and added some new features, mainly MacOS support and some new config settings: https://github.com/Egomotion/EgoXproject
+This code was originally developed and later abandoned by Egomotion and has just been modified and added some new features, mainly MacOS support and some new config settings.
+Lincense and rights for the source still belongs to Egomotion and the original repo: https://github.com/Egomotion/EgoXproject

 ## Installation